SymenDruid/MP-FITT-CV-Assessments/Capstone Project [Face Detection with GUI]/Readme.md

 ### 2) Download the required files

-You'll need to download and place the Resnet-10 model and deploy.prototext.txt file in the same folder as the application.
+You'll need to download and place the Resnet-10 model and deploy.prototxt file in the same folder as the application.
 You can get those files from [here](https://github.com/spmallick/learnopencv/tree/master/FaceDetectionComparison/models).
+Make sure to rename deploy.prototxt to deploy.prototxt.txt

 <br>